You are now in the main content area

 Hyperloop innovation meets 970 km/h

-Having won the Subsystem Innovation Award at the SpaceX Hyperloop Pod competition last year, RIHT has been invited by SpaceX to demonstrate their technology in California the weekend of January 27-29, 2017.
+Having won the Subsystem Innovation Award at the SpaceX Hyperloop Pod competition last year, RIHT was invited by SpaceX to demonstrate their technology in California in January 2017.

 Hyperloop is anticipated to be a fifth mode of transportation: sending pods along near-vacuum tubes at speeds faster than commercial airlines (average speed is 970 km/h – that’s Toronto to Montreal in 35 minutes).
 The Ryerson team has designed a compact, deployable wheel system for use at slow speeds (when entering a station, for example).
 At the 2016 competition, RIHT was the only winning Canadian team and the only winning wheel system team, joining such recognized engineering giants as MIT.
 In the year since, Aerospace Engineering graduate students Graeme Klim, Moeid Elahi, Min Prasad Adhikari, Wintta Ghebreiyesus, and undergraduate students Tayo Shonibare and Jesse Brito have built a prototype in partnership with almost 20 industry sponsors, including lead partner Safran Landing Systems.